-In our study, we have shown that the progressive decrease of the deforestation rate on the period 1990-2005 was followed by a continuous increase in the deforestation rate on the period 2005-2014.
-We showed that deforestation rate has more than doubled on the period 2010-2014 (98651 ha/yr, 1.08%/yr) compared to 2000-2005 (42296 ha.yr, 0.43%/yr).
-These results are confirmed by previous studies on deforestation at the national scale for Madagascar (Harper et al., 2007; MEFT, USAID, and CI, 2009; ONE, DGF, MNP, WCS, and Etc Terra, 2015).
-Despite differences in the methodologies regarding (i) forest definition (associated to independant visual interpretations of observation polygons to train the classifier), (ii) classification algorithms (Maximum Likelihood Classification for Harper et al. (2007) and MEFT, USAID, and CI (2009) vs. Random Forests for ONE, DGF, MNP, WCS, and Etc Terra (2015)), (iii) deforestation rate computation method, and (iii) correction for the presence of clouds, these studies gave similar forest-cover estimates and show the same deforestation trend over Madagascar.
-Our deforestation rate estimates from 1990 to 2014 have been computed from cloud-free maps and can be considered more accurate in comparison with estimates from these previous studies, in particular for the deforestation rates expressed in number of hectares per year.
-Forest-cover and deforestation rate estimates from this study could be used to update the estimates in the upcoming FAO Forest Resources Assessment reports (Keenan et al., 2015).
-Current rates of deforestation for Madagascar (98651 ha/yr, 1.08 %/yr for 2010-2014) could also be used to build reference scenarios for deforestation in Madagascar and help implement deforestation mitigation initatives such as the REDD+ (Olander et al., 2008).
+In our study, we show that the progressive decrease of the deforestation rate on the period 1990-2005 was followed by a continuous increase in the deforestation rate on the period 2005-2014.
+We show in particular that deforestation rate has more than doubled on the period 2010-2014 compared to 2000-2005.
+Our results are confirmed by previous studies (Harper et al., 2007; MEFT, USAID, and CI, 2009; ONE, DGF, MNP, WCS, and Etc Terra, 2015) despite differences in the methodologies regarding (i) forest definition (associated to independent visual interpretations of observation polygons to train the classifier), (ii) classification algorithms, (iii) deforestation rate computation method, and (iv) correction for the presence of clouds.
+Our deforestation rate estimates from 1990 to 2014 have been computed from wall to wall maps at 30 m resolution.
+Our forest-cover and deforestation rate estimates can be used as source of information for the next FAO Forest Resources Assessment project (Keenan et al., 2015).
+Our estimate of current rates of deforestation can also be used to build reference scenarios for deforestation in Madagascar and contribute to the implementation of deforestation mitigation activities in the framework of REDD+ (Olander et al., 2008).

-The increase of the deforestation rates we observed after 2005 could be attributed to both population growth and political instability in the country.
-Nearly 90% of Madagascar's population relies on biomass for their daily energy needs (Minten et al., 2013) and the link between population size and deforestation has previously been demonstrated in Madagascar (Gorenflo et al., 2011; Vieilledent, Grinand, et al., 2013).
+The increase of deforestation rates after 2005 can be explained by population growth and political instability in the country.
+Nearly 90% of Madagascar's population relies on biomass for their daily energy needs (Minten et al., 2013) and the link between population size and deforestation has previously been demonstrated in Madagascar (Gorenflo et al., 2011; Vieilledent, et al., 2013).
 With a mean demographic growth rate of about 2.8%/yr and a population which has increased from 16 to 24 million people on the period 2000-2015 (United Nations, 2015), the increasing demand in wood-fuel and space for agriculture is likely to explain the increase in deforestation rates.
 The political crisis of 2009 (Ploch and Cook, 2012), followed by several years of political instability and weak governance could also explain the increase in the deforestation rate observed on the period 2005-2014 (Smith et al., 2003).
 These results show that despite the conservation policy in Madagascar (Freudenberger, 2010), deforestation has dramatically increased at the national level since 2005.
 More efforts should be done to identify the real causes and mechanisms explaining this rampant deforestation in order to implement new conservation strategies that will be effective at conserving the few remaining natural tropical forests in Madagascar.

 5. Tables